neicnordic/neic.no/_activities/tryggve.md

     suffix: '-sg'
 ---

-Some text about the Tryggve project.
+Some text about the Tryggve activity.